optsuite/optlib/README.md

 - Second Order Conditions for Convex Functions
 - Definition and Properties of Strongly Convex Functions (Done)
 - Definition and Properties of L-smooth Functions (Done)
+- Definition and Properties of Subgradient and Proximal Operator(Done)
-- Definition and Properties of Subgradients (Done)
+- Definition and Properties of Frechet Subdifferential
+- Definition of KL properties
 - ......

 ### Optimality Conditions

-- First Order Conditions for Constrained and Unconstrained Methods
+- First Order Conditions for Constrained and Unconstrained Problems
-- Second Order Conditions for Constrained and Unconstrained Methods
+- Second Order Conditions for Constrained and Unconstrained Problems
+- KKT conditions under LICQ and other conditions
-- KKT conditions
+- Slater Condition and KKT conditions for convex optimization problems
 - ......

 ### Convergence of Optimization Algorithms